 Crystal Karakochuk, PhD, RD; Principal Investigator

-Dr. Karakochuk is an Assistant Professor in Human Nutrition at The University of British Columbia, an Investigator at the BC Children’s Hospital Research and Women’s Health Research Institutes, and a Canada Research Chair Tier 2 in Micronutrients and Human Health.
+Dr. Karakochuk is an Associate Professor in Human Nutrition at The University of British Columbia, an Investigator at the BC Children’s Hospital Research and Women’s Health Research Institutes, and a Canada Research Chair Tier 2 in Micronutrients and Human Health.

 She is a Registered Dietitian and has worked as a Clinical Pediatric Dietitian at the BC Children’s Hospital, as a Dietitian Manager for Pregnancy Outreach Programs in BC, and as a Regional Nutritionist for the Canada Prenatal Nutrition Programs in Inuvik, Northwest Territories.
 She has also worked internationally as a Nutritionist for the UN World Food Programme (Rwanda, Malawi, Ethiopia, Italy HQ) and UNICEF (New York HQ, Timor-Leste) in humanitarian aid, operations research, and nutrition programming.
-Dr. Karakochuk’s broad research interests include: maternal and child health, micronutrients, and global health.
+Dr. Karakochuk’s broad research interests include: perinatal and child health, micronutrients, and global health.
 She is specifically interested in the measurement and interpretation of hemoglobin concentration for individual- and population-level anemia assessment, iron metabolism, and genetic hemoglobinopathies (e.g., sickle cell, thalassemia).

 Dr. Karakochuk’s current research is focused on advances in analytical measurement of hemoglobin and the risk-benefit assessment of micronutrient interventions in eight countries.
 She is an invited member of the WHO guideline development group for the interpretation of hemoglobin concentration for anemia assessment.